MathieuAuclair/MoistyTheBot/README.md

 Client ID: `321041087689129994`

-Manage bot permission then invite the bot in your server at https://discordapi.com/permissions.html
+Manage bot permissions then invite it to your server at https://discordapi.com/permissions.html

 #### Notes

-* _You must be server manager to be able to invite bot_
+* _You must be server manager to be able to invite a bot_
 * _My bot is not always online since it's currently in development_